taosdata/TDengine/docs/en/04-data-in/02-dca/20-telegraf.md

 - Telegraf collects the running status measurements of current system.
 You can enable [input plugins](https://docs.influxdata.com/telegraf/v1.22/plugins/) to insert [other formats](https://docs.influxdata.com/telegraf/v1.24/data_formats/input/) data to Telegraf then forward to TDengine.
 - TDengine take influxdb format data and create unique ID for table names by the rule.
 The user can configure `smlChildTableName` parameter to generate specified table names if he/she needs.
 And he/she also need to insert data with specified data format.
 For example, Add `smlChildTableName=tname` in the taos.cfg file.
 Insert data `st,tname=cpu1,t1=4 c1=3 1626006833639000000` then the table name will be cpu1.
 If there are multiple lines has same tname but different tag_set, the first line's tag_set will be used to automatically creating table and ignore other lines.
-Please refer to [TDengine Schemaless](/reference/schemaless/)
+Please refer to [TDengine Schemaless Writing](/reference/schemaless/)
 :::